Join our list

 Many resorts in the region also have rentals, trails and outdoor rinks available – be sure to inquire when you book.
 Skaters will want to check out the Town’s Olympic-sized rink for public skating too.

 World-renowned Algonquin Outfitters offers snowshoe and x-country ski rentals at their Oxtongue Lake location (near Algonquin), where you can book a guided snowshoe tour as well.
 They also offer fat bike rentals at their Huntsville store and will give you great tips for experiencing the Great White North’s newest adventure craze.

 Located right in Huntsville is the family-friendliest ski hill you’ll find in Ontario.
 Hidden Valley Highlands Ski Area (HVHSA) is the perfect place to try skiing and snowboarding for the first time and to pass a leisurely day on twelve fun runs.
 Do a demo with Algonquin Outfitters on what is also the “home hill” of Olympic slope style skiing Gold medallist, Dara Howell.

-If animal adventures suit your fancy, then dog sledding at North Ridge Ranch or with Wilderness Adventures is a must-do, as are horse-drawn sleigh rides at the Back of Beyond Equine Centre just outside of Huntsville, or at Deerhurst Resort, which has its own stable and a kids’ petting barnyard with ponies too.
+If animal adventures suit your fancy, then dog sledding at North Ridge Ranch is a must-do, as are horse-drawn sleigh rides at the Back of Beyond Equine Centre just outside of Huntsville, or at Deerhurst Resort, which has its own stable and a kids’ petting barnyard with ponies too.

 After The Adventures: Where to Dine & Warm Up